LEDs have a very long lifespan. LED lights last longer than incandescent, CFL, fluorescent, or other conventional lights.

 The switching cycle of a lamp consists of switching the lighting on and off .
 The specification for how many switching cycles a lamp is designed for can also be found on the manufacturer’s packaging.

 Yes, LED lamps can break.
 This happens when the lamp is exposed to an extremely large number of switching cycles , for example due to an incorrectly set motion detector .
 The ambient temperature also has an impact on the service life of LEDs.
 When generating LED light, there is usually an extremely low level of heat generation.
 However, if the LED is installed in such a way that normal air circulation is not possible, heat will build up.
 The increased ambient temperature can have a negative effect on the service life of the LED and lead to defects.

 |If you would like to dispose of defective LED lamps or those that have lost too much luminosity, you have various options.
 We would be happy to provide you with information on the topic in our blog article Can LED lamps be recycled?|

-The longer life of LED means less time spent on changing lamps (crucial for hard-to-get-at areas).
-Also, it’s great for the environment if we need to use fewer lamps and associated packaging, transport energy, and carbon emission.
+The longer LED lifespan means less time to change lamps (crucial for hard-to-get-to areas).
+Also, it’s great for the environment if we need to use fewer lamps and associated packaging, transport energy, and carbon emissions.

 So, How long do LED lights last?
 The answer is, it depends on the manufacturing quality of the LED and its usage.